Buddy Cianci: Arts-friendly city

 In 1996, Cianci pushed to create an arts and entertainment district in downtown Providence by offering income and sales tax breaks to attract artists to downtown.
 Cianci said the tax breaks were part of an arts-centered economic development strategy.
-The idea was to develop an image of Providence as an "artist-friendly" city; this would attract not only artists, but well-educated workers, high-technology firms, economic development, and tourism.
+The idea was to develop an image of Providence as an "artist-friendly" city; this would attract not only artists but also well-educated workers, high-technology firms, economic development, and tourism.
 The strategy was copied as a model by Baltimore and other cities.

-In 1998, Cianci ran again for re-election, unopposed on the ballot.
+In 1998, Cianci ran again for reelection, unopposed on the ballot.
 The popular Cianci had never lost a mayoral election, until losing to Jorge Elorza in November 2014.

 Operation Plunder Dome

 Cianci was indicted in April 2001 on federal criminal charges of racketeering, conspiracy, extortion, witness tampering, and mail fraud.
 Several other Providence city officials were also indicted.
 Judge Ronald R. Lagueux said of the case: "Clearly, there is a feeling in city government in Providence that corruption is tolerated.
 In this mayor's two administrations, there has been more corruption in the City of Providence than in the history of this state."

 Much of the trial was focused around a video tape showing top Cianci aide Director of Administration Frank A. Corrente taking a bribe.
 NBC reporter Jim Taricani aired the tape on local television station WJAR, and he was sentenced to six months of house arrest for refusing to reveal his sources to the court.
 Cianci did not maintain a low profile after the indictment but poked fun at the investigation, code-named "Operation Plunder Dome".
 Nine people (including Cianci) were convicted in the trials, which were presided over by Judge Ernest C. Torres.
 Cianci was acquitted of 26 out of 27 charges, including bribery, extortion, and mail fraud, but he was found guilty of racketeering conspiracy, running a corrupt criminal enterprise.

 In September 2002, Cianci was sentenced to serve five years in federal prison by Judge Torres, who opted for a higher sentence than the minimum required by the Federal Sentencing Guidelines.
 Cianci was forced by law to resign immediately following the sentencing.

-Between his sentencing and the start of his jail term, Cianci resumed his radio career hosting a midday show with former Providence radio host (and former director of communications to Governor Don Carcieri) Steve Kass on AM talk station WPRO.
+Between his sentencing and the start of his prison term, Cianci resumed his radio career hosting a midday show with former Providence radio host (and former director of communications to Governor Don Carcieri) Steve Kass on AM talk station WPRO.
 After some legal wrangling, Cianci's lawyers managed to have him sent to prison closer to Rhode Island, and Cianci served his sentence at the Federal Correctional Institution, Fort Dix, in Burlington County, New Jersey.
-Cianci appealed the conviction to the United States Court of Appeals for the First Circuit, but was unsuccessful.
-In August 2005, Cianci made a request for early release, but was denied.
+Cianci appealed the conviction to the United States Court of Appeals for the First Circuit but was unsuccessful.
+In August 2005, Cianci made a request for early release but was denied.